Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 What a place!
 And don’t worry, Deke got a lovely fish dish.
 These guys really went out of their way to make us feel welcome.
 So, if it is rock they want, then it is rock they shall have.

 At that time, Wick had a population of about 6,000 and on that night, it felt as if most of the town was in that big old barn.
-What we didn’t know was that the local radio station had been playing a tape of our songs for weeks.
+What we didn’t know was that a local radio station had been playing tapes of our songs for weeks.
 So, in front of a very large and sweaty crowd in a giant refurbished barn, we played over three hours of music for them.
 Every single song in our own repertoire, a few extended jams and a whole host of covers.
 They just would not let us finish.
 Thirsty?
 Here’s another beer.
 But it felt right to leave everything we had on stage.
 Well, almost everything…

 The next morning, I rubbed the sleep out of my eyes, buttoned up my shirt and followed my nose into an unfamiliar kitchen.
 The girl I spent the night with was cooking up breakfast.